Integralist/integralist.co.uk/content/posts/terraform-provider.md

 > **NOTE**: It's worth clarifying that the terraform-plugin-sdk isn't going anywhere any time soon and in the meantime Hashicorp provides guidelines for [which SDK you should use](https://developer.hashicorp.com/terraform/plugin/which-sdk), so I recommend reading that if you're unsure of which route to take.

+**UPDATE**: I have since discovered there is a 'scaffold' project that Hashicorp provides here https://github.com/hashicorp/terraform-provider-scaffolding that is similar to my mock provider!
+So I would recomend, once you finish reading this post, giving that a read to see how their hierarchy compares to my mock provider (there's also one for the new plugin framework, which I'll be checking out: https://github.com/hashicorp/terraform-provider-scaffolding-framework).

 ## main.go

 Now let's take a look at our `main` package entry point, which is 'short and sweet'...